YashvardhanShekhar/Lumos/README.md

 # 🌟 Lumos

-**Lumos** is a lightweight React Native app that instantly sets your device brightness to maximum as soon as the app is launched.
-If the brightness setting is successfully applied, the app exits automatically.
-If the app lacks the necessary permissions, it prompts the user to grant access.
+**Lumos** is my take on a super simple React Native app that cranks your device's screen brightness to max the moment you open it.
+Once the brightness is set, the app gracefully bows out.
+If it runs into permission issues, it’ll nudge you to grant the necessary access.
+No fuss, no muss.

 ---

-## 🚀 Features
+## ✨ What It Does

-- 🔆 Instantly sets screen brightness to maximum on launch
+- 🔆 Blasts screen brightness to 100% on launch
-- 🚪 Automatically exits after applying the brightness
+- 🚪 Quits automatically after doing its job
-- 🔐 Requests permissions if not already granted
+- 🔐 Politely asks for permissions if needed
-- 🤝 Provides haptic feedback for smoother user experience
+- 🖐️ Adds a subtle haptic buzz for that extra polish

 ---

-## 📱 Built With
+## 🛠️ Built With

-This project uses the following React Native packages:
+I leaned on these awesome React Native packages to make Lumos happen:

-- [`react-native-exit-app`](https://github.com/wumke/react-native-exit-app) – for exiting the app programmatically
+- `react-native-exit-app` – Handles the app’s smooth exit
-- [`react-native-haptic-feedback`](https://github.com/mkuczera/react-native-haptic-feedback) – for providing tactile feedback
+- `react-native-haptic-feedback` – Gives that satisfying tactile vibe
-- [`react-native-system-setting`](https://github.com/c19354837/react-native-system-setting) – to manage system settings like brightness
+- `react-native-system-setting` – Manages brightness like a pro

 ---

-## 🛠️ Installation
+## 🚀 Getting Started

+Here’s how to get Lumos up and running on your machine:

-1. **Clone this repository**:
+1. **Clone the repo**:

    ```bash
    git clone https://github.com/your-username/lumos.git
    cd lumos
    ```

 2. **Install dependencies**:

    ```bash
    npm install
    ```

-3. **Link native dependencies** (if using older versions of React Native):
+3. **Link native modules** (only if you’re using an older React Native version):

    ```bash
    npx react-native link
    ```

-4. **Run the app**:
+4. **Fire it up**:

    ```bash
    npx react-native run-android
    # or